Science Rendezvous

 Earth Sciences Building lecture theatres, 2207 Main Mall, Room 2012

 Use LEGO® bricks to explore a collection of scientific concepts captured in this unique presentation.
-Binding Blocks demonstrates how the production of chemical elements in the cosmos—the fusion process occurring inside stars and on Earth—links to nuclear and astrophysics as well as applications in medicine and chemistry.
+Binding Blocks demonstrates how the production of chemical elements in the cosmos—the fusion process occurring inside stars and on Earth—links to nuclear and astrophysics as well as medicine and chemistry.

 Older kids (10+) and adults